 Fiscal changes were consolidated in the 2001 LRF Law.
 As municipal and national elections are held interleaved, Lula won National office in 2002 and the following municipal elections, after these two landmarks, were held in 2004.
 That is exactly the inflexion moment in which PB adoption begins to decline, as shown in figure

 Recife and Belo Horizonte are two cases of relatively successful and long-term adoption of Participatory Budgeting in Brazil in state capitals and amongst the richest cities in Brazil.
 They illustrate the increasing limitations of PB adoption in Brazilian local governments.
-Recife's PB started in 1993, during the administration of Jarbas Vasconcelos of the PMDB, but gained greater visibility as a new methodology that significantly expanded the number of participants and the volume of new investments by the administration of João Paulo (PT) in 2001 (Wampler 2007, Wampler 2008).
+Recife's PB started in 1993, during the administration of Jarbas Vasconcelos of the PMDB (center-right), but gained greater visibility as a new methodology that significantly expanded the number of participants and the volume of new investments by the administration of João Paulo (PT) in 2001 (Wampler 2007, Wampler 2008).
 The PT remained for three consecutive administrations in charge of this city hall, succeeded in 2013 by the current mayor Geraldo Júlio (PSB).
 In 2013, when Geraldo Julio (PSB) took office, Recife’s PB had 1,045 overdue demands, for up to 14 years delayed.
 Instead of interrupting the program, it was refashioned in much more flexible terms:

 In order to avoid the excess of demands, when he instituted “Recife Participa,” Geraldo determined that the works debated may or may not be adopted by the PCR [Recife City Hall], as they were not mandatory.